 At the time of this report, the ADAMAS and TRANS6 (Hatcheries) applications have been utilized for about five years.
-An upgrade to both ADAMAS and Trans6 applications, as well as a redesigned AAHL module was completed in 2016 and work continues to deal with any remaining bugs that are discovered.
-The final aquatics Application (Creel) has been developed and is currently being tested and evaluated.
+An upgrade to both ADAMAS and TRANS6 applications, as well as a redesigned AAHL module was completed in 2016 and work continues to deal with any remaining bugs that are discovered.
+The final aquatics Application (CREEL) has been developed and is currently close to being fully-tested and implemented.